mattogodoy/open-rally-computer/docs/manual/manual_english.md

 In this screen, the remote control buttons fulfill the following functions:
 - **Up**: If the QuickView functionality is enabled, displays the Odometer screen while holding down the button.
 - **Down**: If QuickView functionality is enabled, displays the Odometer screen while holding down the button.
 - **Selection**: If pressed briefly, it switches to the next screen.
-If it stays pressed it accesses the configuration screen.
+Long press accesses the configuration screen.

 ### Course